fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 Functionality: Change the savings we are viewing.
 Input data and actions: We click on savings and aftwerwards on view savings, once we are in the view savings page we click on the button of the card we want to see.
 Expected Result: Take us to the Bank's view savings page and change the saving view.
-Obtained Result: The webapp took us to the view savings page and we changed the check we were looking at.

 To continue with the automation, now we are going to test the deposit and withdraw sections.
 They are also very similar.